JohnArvid/node-tutorials/projects.md

-Certainly!
 Here are five examples of exercises or small projects to undertake when starting with Node.js:

 1. **Basic Web Server:**
    - **Exercise:** Create a simple web server using the built-in `http` module.